matthewdeanmartin/colorclass/README.md

 support ANSI color codes natively, you still need to run Windows.enable() to take advantage of automatically detecting the console's background color.

-In Python2.x this library subclasses ``unicode``, while on Python3.x it subclasses ``str``.
+This library subclasses Python3.x it subclasses ``str``.

-* Python 2.6, 2.7, PyPy, PyPy3, 3.3, 3.4, and 3.5 supported on Linux and OS X.
+* Python 3.8+ supported on Linux and OS X.
-* Python 2.6, 2.7, 3.3, 3.4, and 3.5 supported on Windows (both 32 and 64 bit versions of Python).
+* Python 3.8+ supported on Windows (both 32 and 64 bit versions of Python).

 ## Quickstart
 Install: